JonnoB/rSETSe/README.md

  1. Open R/Rstudio and ensure that devtools has been installed
  1. Run the following code library(devtools); install_github("JonnoB/rSETSE")
- 1. Load the Power Grid Networking package normally using library(rSETSe)
+ 1. Load the package normally using library(rSETSe)
  1. All functions have help files e.g ?auto_SETSe

 The package can also be downloaded or cloned then installed locally using the install function from devtools.